 - Maroon: Dark brownish-red, its name comes from the French word marron (chestnut).

 - Vermilion: A brilliant red or scarlet pigment, originally made from the powdered mineral cinnabar.

 In China, red represents happiness, good fortune, luck, and prosperity.
-Since it’s such an auspicious color, people traditionally wear it for big celebrations such as the New Year.
+Since it’s such an auspicious color, people traditionally wear it for big celebrations, such as the New Year.
 At weddings, the bride wears red.
-During holidays and other special occasions, gift-giving includes red envelopes containing money.
+During holidays and other special occasions, monetary gifts are given in red envelopes.